vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

 Use Cross-site scripting, as well as string matching conditions to build rules that mitigate cross site scripting attacks.

 1\.
-Create conditions andrule for Cross-site scripting mitigation:
+Create conditions and rule for Cross-site scripting mitigation:

 ??? info "Solution"
     1.	create **Cross-site scripting** condition named filterXSS with 4 filters